rackerlabs/ebs_snapper/DESIGN.md

 ### Clean up algorithm - 'ebs_snapper_clean'

 For the input region, loop through every snapshot (ec2-describe-snapshots) with a retention tag.
 If the current time is after the retention value, and there are a minimum number of snapshots present, (or if the ignore_retention flag is set), delete the snapshot.
 This job will run on SNS trigger from the 'clean' fanout job.

+## Replication

+Replication is intended to be somewhat independent from the actual process of building and cleaning up snapshots within a single region.
+Replication is driven by three specific tags on a snapshot: replication_dst_region, replication_src_region, and replication_snapshot_id.

+ - Tag replication_dst_region should be copied from an instance and/or volume, and specify what region this snapshot be replicated into
+ - Tags replication_src_region and replication_snapshot_id specify where a replicated snapshot originally came from

+You *must* set `'replication': 'yes'` on at least one snapshot configuration to instruct EBS Snapper to keep the replication cloudwatch rule enabled, otherwise it will be disabled.
+EBS Snapper will simply copy snapshots to another region if they don't already exist there, and cleanup copies if they originals don't exist.

 ## Python modules, project organization